✨ New Plugin Alert ✨ SleekRank is now available with €50 launch discount

 Corpus-wide rating overview

 See every reviewed post in one table with editor score, user average, and vote count side by side.
-Spot scoring drift between reviewers and visitors.
+Spot scoring drift between reviewers and visitors at a glance.

 Inline-edit criteria scores

 Update individual criteria scores or the overall rating directly in the row.
-Useful for refresh passes after retesting products.
+Useful for refresh passes after retesting products without opening each post.

 Find stale reviews fast

-Sort by last-updated and filter by category to find reviews that haven't been refreshed in 12+ months — the SEO-critical refresh queue.
+Sort by last-updated and filter by category to find reviews that haven't been refreshed in 12+ months — the SEO-critical refresh queue, surfaced in one click.

 Audience